Alternative to shell¶

 For the file management tasks like rename and delete, I’d like to wrapper it as a Lisp function and call it directly in Emacs.

-Another useful Lisp function is to copy the file path to clipboard.
+Another useful Lisp function is to copy the file path to clipboard for cross reference.

 Projectile - Directory Access¶